Move over millennials, there’s a new generation in town.

 - Gen Z is entrepreneurial.
 This generation is more likely to have worked on a craft than millennials at the same age (42 percent vs. 25 percent) and are interested in developing skills related to starting a business.

 Additionally, Gen Z-ers are described as: private, diverse, hard working, responsible and practical.
-Overall, they want to change the world and put in the hard work to do so.
+Overall, they want to change the world and are willing to put in the hard work to do so.
 But because they place such a strong emphasis on improving the world around them, they expect the companies they work for to do the same.

 - Live your company’s values.
 Highlight how your brand helps change the world for the better through sustainability practices, and community service projects and partnerships.